ralfspoeth/basix/README.md

 Beginning with versions 1.1.x we incorporate `org.jspecify` in the library.

-Beginning with version 2.0 we will use version 24 or later of the JDK and will use stream `Ggatherer`s in particular.
+Beginning with version 2.0 we will use version 24 or later of the JDK and will use stream `Gatherer`s in particular.

 # Purity Stack and Queue Implementations